Tomography Model#

 - Parameters:

-sinogram (ndarray or jax array) – 3D sinogram data with shape (num_views, num_det_rows, num_det_channels).
+sinogram (numpy or jax array) – 3D sinogram data with shape (num_views, num_det_rows, num_det_channels).

 filter_name (string or None, optional) – The name of the filter to use, defaults to None, in which case the geometry specific method chooses a default, typically ‘ramp’.